Our Services

-Welcome to Crescent Street Veterinary Hospital, where our experienced veterinary team brings the benefits of acupuncture to pets in Long Island City with a focus on compassion, expertise, and individualized care.
+Welcome to Crescent Street Veterinary Hospital, where our experienced veterinary team brings the benefits of acupuncture to New York City pets with a focus on compassion, expertise, and individualized care.

 Understanding Acupuncture for Pets